Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

  - those with an interest in Fashion
  - those who are socially and enviromentally conscious
  - those who are interested in learning more about sustainable fashion
- - those interested in learning more about fast Fashion
+ - those interested in learning more about Fast Fashion
  - those who are would like to make more sustainable fashion choices
  - those who are looking for ways and ideas on how they can change their shopping habits

-Users of this site are searching for:
+**Users of this site are searching for:**
  - Clear and easily accessible information on fast fashion
  - Clear and easily accessible information on sustainable fashion
  - Alternative shopping choices to High Street stores/Fast Fashion Brands
  - Real world locations they can shop sustainably

-This site is best equipped to help them because:
+**This site is best equipped to help them because:**
 - Easy to navigate
 - Aesthetically pleasing
 - Visually interesting
-- Doesn't overload the user with too much information
+- Offers clear and concise information without overloading the user
 - Gives them the option to learn more with links to relevant sites

 #### **Client Stories**